 Server Tools/MiTM Attacks

-- ntlmrelayx.py: This script performs NTLM Relay Attacks, setting an SMB and HTTP Server and relaying credentials to many different protocols (SMB, HTTP, MSSQL, LDAP, IMAP, POP3, etc.).
+- ntlmrelayx.py: This script performs NTLM Relay Attacks, setting an SMB, HTTP, WCF and RAW Server and relaying credentials to many different protocols (SMB, HTTP, MSSQL, LDAP, IMAP, POP3, etc.).
 The script can be used with predefined attacks that can be triggered when a connection is relayed (e.g. create a user through LDAP) or can be executed in SOCKS mode.
 In this mode, for every connection relayed, it will be available to be used later on multiple times through a SOCKS proxy.

 - karmaSMB.py: A SMB Server that answers specific file contents regardless of the SMB share and pathname specified.